SAP-samples/btp-developer-guide-cap/documentation/saas/lep/2-add-dependent-services.md

     }
     ```

+   > `cp.portal/site` is the LEP launchpad entry point served by the standalone approuter through SAP Build Work Zone.

 You are using the `SAP Build Workzone, HTML5 repo` as a reuse service.
 When subscribing, these services will be added as dependent services that can be used from the subscriber account.

 4. Open **app/router** folder in the terminal and run the command `npm i`.